Pemphigus vulgaris occurs when the immune system mistakenly attacks proteins in the upper layers of the skin.

 (See also Overview of Blistering Disorders Overview of Blistering Disorders A blister (bulla, or, when small, a vesicle) is a bubble of fluid that forms beneath a thin layer of dead skin.
 The fluid is a mixture of water and proteins that oozes from injured tissue.
 Blisters... read more .)

 The major symptom of pemphigus vulgaris is the development of clear, soft, and painful (sometimes tender) blisters of various sizes.
 In addition, the top layer of skin may detach from the lower layers in response to slight pinching or rubbing, causing it to peel off in sheets and to leave painful areas of open skin (erosions).

-Without treatment, pemphigus vulgaris is often fatal.
-However, when people are treated with corticosteroids given by mouth (orally) or vein (intravenously), only about 5 to 15% of them die within 5 years.
+Without treatment, pemphigus vulgaris is often fatal, usually within 5 years.
+Treatment greatly improves survival, but the chance of dying is still about twice that of the general population.
 The risk of death and severe complications tends to be higher if people have widespread pemphigus vulgaris, require high doses of corticosteroids or other drugs that suppress the immune system to control the disorder, or have other serious disorders.

 People who have moderate to severe disease are hospitalized.
 In the hospital, the raw skin surfaces require extraordinary care, similar to the care given to people with severe burns.
 Antibiotics may be needed to treat infections in ruptured blisters.
 Dressings can protect raw, oozing areas.

 High doses of corticosteroids are the mainstay of treatment.
 They are taken by mouth (orally) or, if the person is hospitalized, may be given by vein (intravenously).
 If the disease is controlled, the dose of corticosteroids is gradually reduced (tapered).
 Sometimes rituximab, a drug that suppresses the immune system (immunosuppressant), is given with corticosteroids.